jhabib/midsmumbler/README.md

 * The final databases are in the directory `/gpfs/gpfsfpo/bigrams/db` along with the `create_db.py` (DO NOT RUN), `mumbler_server.py` and `mumbler_client.py`
 The files above must be run from the folder where they reside.

+**NOTE**:
+If for some reason these instructions fail, please email me at mjawadhabib@gmail.com or call me at 702.927.6157 and I will get the server running.
+You can then hit that with the client from a public network.

 ## Preprocessing and building the database
 I used the steps below to download and preprocess the files.
 This step came before I wrote the client-server thing.